codexuttam/image-gallery/README.md

-This is a simple image gallery whhich I made using React
+This is a simple image gallery which I made using React Js